 Providing Documentation

-Once you choose a lender, you can speed up the refinancing process by having all of your documentation in order before you apply for your new loan.
-Some documents you should have handy include your:
+Once you choose a lender, you can speed up the refinancing process by having all of your documentation in order before applying for your new loan.
+Some documents you should have handy include the following:

 - Two most recent W-2s